hammadqureshi31/Morent-Car-Rental/README.md

 # Morent-Car-Rental
-Morent Car Rental developed in React.js
+Morent Car Rental developed using React.js and TailwindCSS